Unit2795/bee-sim-knapsack/README.md

 - Adding more bees, specialized roles, and other colony management mechanics
 - Adding in predators, disease, weather, seasons, etc.

 I'm sure the algorithm could be optimized further too.
-Such as possibly using a one dimensional array instead of a two-dimensional one for the DP table?
+Such as possibly using a one dimensional array instead of a two-dimensional one?

 ## Contribute & License
 Feel free to fork this project, open an issue, or submit a pull request.
 This project is licensed under the MIT License, do with it as you please.